Technology

 Device Requirements

-For both in-person and online tournaments, those who will be judging must have an independent, supported device (see table above).
+For both in-person and online tournaments, those who will be judging must have an independent, supported device (see list below).
 For online tournaments, you must have a working camera, microphone, and speaker available throughout the entire tournament.
 Recommend minimum 1080P resolution and 8 GB RAM for all devices.
 For in-person tournaments, we have a limited number of devices for community judges available upon request.

 Supported devices: